CakeDC/tags/readme.md

 It saves all tags in a tags table and connects any kind of records to them through the tagged table.

+To create tables you can use migrations plugin or schema shell.
+To create tables execute:

+cake schema create -plugin tags -name tags

 You can specify alternate tables for both in the case you get *A LOT* records tagged.

 ## Usage ##